 From January 1995 to Volume 18#1 in 2012, Reflections was published by California State University, Long Beach, School of Social Work.
 As of May 2012, Reflections has a new home, publisher, and editor:

 Reflections will be published as a peer-reviewed online journal.
-Subscriptions will be free to individuals via an automated registration process.
+Subscriptions are $18 for individuals and $100 for libraries.
 In addition, institutional supporters such as social work programs and social agencies can receive a single user name and password they can share with all staff and students, in exchange for being an Institutional Friend of Reflections.
 It is a privilege that our School can play a role in ensuring that the journal will continue.
 As work begins to publish the new era of Reflections, we will give full respect to the tradition the journal represents.
 We especially look forward to being in touch with the readers of Reflections, everyone who has contributed over the years, and prospective authors and subscribers for this beloved journal.
-The Journal's Executive and Editorial Boards will be reformed, following extensive consultation.
-Our goals for Editorial Policies and Procedures include transparency, accountability, continuity and change.
 When the first online issue (Volume 18#2) is available later in the Summer of 2012, this website will provide a link to the content.